 Lisa A. Fontenot has advised clients as to mergers and acquisitions, capital markets transactions, securities regulation and corporate governance matters for over two decades.

-She counsels clients across a variety of industries, including some of the world’s leading technology companies and innovative startups, with particular expertise in the media, entertainment and technology sector.
-Ms. Fontenot counsels on issues ranging from securities disclosure and governance to strategic matters, including public and private M&A. She has extensive experience representing both U.S. and foreign buyers and sellers successfully completing cross-border acquisitions, joint ventures and investments.
-Ms. Fontenot also represents private equity/venture capital investors in connection with their investment in, and equity dispositions of, portfolio companies and related securities matters.
+She counsels clients across a variety of industries, including some of the world’s leading technology companies and innovative growth companies, with particular expertise in the media and technology sector.
+Ms. Fontenot counsels U.S. and international companies on strategic transactions, including public and private M&A and other complex corporate transactions, as well as securities governance transactions.
+She has extensive experience representing both U.S. and foreign buyers and sellers successfully completing cross-border acquisitions, divestitures, joint ventures and investments.
+Ms. Fontenot also represents private equity/corporate venture capital investors in connection with their investment in, and equity dispositions of, portfolio companies and related securities matters.

-Ms. Fontenot is Editor of A Practical Guide to SEC Proxy and Compensation Rules (Wolters Kluwer) and author of the chapter "Audit Committee Disclosures."
-She appears regularly as a speaker at continuing legal education programs about securities and transactional matters.
+Ms. Fontenot is Editor of A Practical Guide to SEC Proxy and Compensation Rules (Wolters Kluwer) and author of the chapter ‘Audit Committee Disclosures.’

-Ms. Fontenot serves on the Board of Directors of UPWARD and Executive Leadership Team of the American Heart Association Go Red for Women, Greater San Francisco Bay Area.
+Ms. Fontenot serves on the Board of Directors and does pro bono work for the non-profit UPWARD and is a member of the Executive Leadership Team of the American Heart Association Go Red for Women, Greater San Francisco Bay Area.

 Ms. Fontenot received her J.D., Order of the Coif, and M.A. in Foreign Affairs from the University of Virginia.
 She received her B.S., magna cum laude, from Georgetown University’s School of Foreign Service.